thorfe/midterm-output/README.md

 ### Other Notes

 * Reuse and building upon ideas or code are major parts of modern software development.
 As a professional programmer you will never write anything from scratch.
 This class is structured such that all solutions are public.
 You are encouraged to learn from the work of your peers.
 I won't hunt down people who are simply copying-and-pasting solutions, because without challenging themselves, they are simply wasting their time taking this class.
 * Making a flow diagram before coding will help you a lot.
+* Be creative!
+You can innovate and formulate better user interactions, solutions or program outputs.